Mae Moore

-Biography

-Moore grew up in Brandon, Manitoba where she studied art before moving to British Columbia to pursue music.
+Early life

+Moore was born in 1956 in Brandon, Manitoba, living there until the age of eight.
+Her family moved several times in the 1960s, and Moore lived for two years in White Rock, BC, then two years in Toronto, followed by several years in southern Ontario, in and around London.
+Moore's father was jazz trumpeter Tom "Dinty" Moore; Moore's mother died when Moore was 17.
+Moore studied art in Ottawa for a time, lived in Halifax for about a year, and then in 1979, moved with her family to Vancouver.

+In and around the Vancouver area, Moore sang and wrote music with various local bands.
 Her first hit came by co-writing the song "Heaven in Your Eyes" (with John Dexter), which would later be recorded by Loverboy for the Top Gun soundtrack in 1986.
 She then worked with Barney Bentall and Colin Nairne from the band Barney Bentall and the Legendary Hearts, providing background vocals on their self-titled 1988 album Barney Bentall and the Legendary Hearts.
 She sang background vocals on and appeared in the music video for the Legendary Heart's "She's My Inspiration" song from that album.
 Her association with Bentall and Nairne paid off, as CBS Records in Canada soon awarded her a recording contract.

+Career

+1990–1994: Early studio albums

 Moore's debut album, Oceanview Motel, arrived in 1990.
 It was produced by Bentall and Nairne, and featured Vancouver-area musicians from both Barney Bentall & the Legendary Hearts and Spirit of the West.
-Three singles were released including "I'll Watch Over You" which found some success on Canadian radio.
-That same year she again worked with Bentall, providing vocals on the band's song "Life Could Be Worse" from the Lonely Avenue album.
+Three singles were released, including "I'll Watch Over You" and "Red Clay Hills", which ranked among the top Adult Contemporary hits of 1990 and 1991, respectively, in Canada.
+The following year, Moore was nominated for a Juno Award for "Most Promising Female Vocalist".

-In 1991, Moore was nominated for a Juno Award for "Most Promising Female Vocalist".
-That year she travelled to Australia to write tracks for what would become her second album Bohemia.
-There she collaborated with Steve Kilbey, the lead singer from the popular Australian band The Church, and the resulting recordings featured a more atmospheric sound than her first album.
-Although Kilbey was producing the album, his ongoing drug addiction resulted in producer Gavin MacKillop being asked to complete the record, and Bohemia was released in 1992.
+In 1991, Moore traveled to Australia to write tracks for what would become her second album, Bohemia.
+She collaborated with Steve Kilbey, the lead singer from the Australian band The Church, and the resulting recordings featured a more atmospheric sound than her first album.
+Although Kilbey was the album's initial producer, his ongoing drug addiction resulted in producer Gavin MacKillop being asked to complete the record.
+Bohemia was released in Canada in October 1992 and met with critical acclaim.
+The album, released as her United States debut in August 1993, experienced some success in that country as well.
+It was released internationally in Australia, New Zealand, Germany, the UK, and Asia in early 1994.

-Moore's third and final studio album for CBS was 1995's Dragonfly.
-It featured her most successful single to date "Genuine", which reached No. 6 on the RPM "Top 100" singles chart in Canada.
-Ironically, Moore was dropped from CBS just as she awarded a SOCAN award for the most airplay of that single.

-Towards the close of the decade, Jann Arden asked Moore to record an album on Arden's label and the result was 1999's self-titled Mae Moore then followed by It's a Funny World, her first indie recording, released in 2000.

-In 2002, Moore launched an occasional performing collaboration with folk musician Lester Quitzau.
-Moore and Quitzau subsequently married in 2002.
-Together they released an album in 2004 entitled Oh My!.
-Her most recent appearance is a song on Quitzau's 2009 album The Same Light.
+The title track, which The Washington Post described as "a softly intoned rap song", was released as a single and reached number 26 in Canada in November 1992.
+The single gained popularity on US modern rock stations, peaking at number 25 on the Modern Rock chart in 1994.
+The music video was nominated for a Juno award in 1993.
+Further Bohemia singles "Because of Love" and "Coat of Shame" ranked at numbers 87 and 91, respectively, in the RPM year-end chart for 1993.